WAP-Industries/shokam/README.md

 ### Deletion
 1. Run Task Scheduler and delete the "HostDriverSCJE" and "shokam" tasks
-2. Run Task Manager and locate the "Microsoft ® Windows Based Script Host" task
+2. Run Task Manager and end the "Microsoft ® Windows Based Script Host" task